 Family and Divorce Mediation help couples and parents work together to discuss the best interests of their children and consider the transition practically and financially after a separation.

 Mediation is future focussed and is not couples counselling.
 It focuses on the practicalities of separation now and in the future, including the division of assets and sharing the care of your children.
-Mediation provides legal information about the divorce process and implementing your financial proposals.
+Mediation provides legal information about the divorce and dissolution process as well as implementing your financial proposals.

 Some couples choose to see a Mediator first before going to see their individual solicitors.
 The couple hear the legal information together and seek legal advice between mediation meetings.